inchworks/picinch/docs/install-1-docker-compose.md

 If you intend to change other PicInch configuration settings, you may prefer to omit the environment settings here, and set them in a site/configuration.yml file instead.

-Run `docker-compose up` to fetch PicInch and MariahDB from Docker Hub and start them.
+Run `docker-compose up` to fetch PicInch and MariaDB from Docker Hub and start them.